 - Make sure that restrictions aren’t on.
 Go to Settings > General > Restrictions and make sure that you are allowed to download apps.

-- Make sure that you have the latest update by going to Settings > General > Software Update and download and install anything that’s available.
+- Ensure that you have the latest update by going to Settings > General > Software Update and download and install anything available.

 - Press and hold the Power button and then slide to power off.
 Press and hold the button to turn it on again.
 You could also reset by pressing and holding the Power button and the Home button at the same time for 10 seconds.
 For newer iPads without the Home button, press and quickly release the Volume Up button, press and quickly release the Volume Down button, and then press and hold the Power button until the device restarts.